 Some of the assessments tools used at Openminds for corporates are

-- Minnesota Multiphasic Personality Inventory – 2th edition (MMPI-2) is a personality test used to assist in identifying personality structure and psychopathology.
+- Minnesota Multiphase Personality Inventory – 2th edition (MMPI-2) is a personality test used to assist in identifying personality structure and psychopathology.
 It is appropriate for use with adults 18 and over.

 - Family Appreciation Test (FAT) is a projective psychological test.
 For ages six and older.
 The test has the goal of finding a compromise between family and individual assessment.
 It is known as the picture interpretation technique because it uses a standard series of pictures which the subject is asked to tell a story.